Skip to main content

 Search for missing Olmos Park mom, Suzanne Clark Simpson, continues

-SAN ANTONIO – It has been more than two weeks since Suzanne Clark Simpson was last seen, with authorities continuing their search, but the search has now turned into a recovery operation.
+SAN ANTONIO – It has been a month since Suzanne Clark Simpson was last seen, with authorities continuing their search, but the search has now turned into a recovery operation.
+Her husband, Brad Simpson, has since been charged with murder.

 As the investigation stretches on, legal questions arise about the possibility of prosecuting a suspect in a murder case when the victim’s body is never found.